annedevries1978/100-days-of-code/log.md

 Excersises on exercism.
 Checked the zip function out.
 It is actually very handy for comparing lists of equal length.

-***Day 11 ***
+***Day 11***

 Did some moore excersises on Excercism.
 Meetup problem was very hard.
 Rotatinal-cypher got quickly solved.

+***Day 12***

+Did some moore excersises on Excercism. with anagrams learned about the sorted method for strings.